 2. A digital presence through social media platforms

 According to a survey, consumers spent a massive amount of time on social media applications daily in 2020.
 Hence, FMCG brands need to be present on social media platforms to reach and engage with their target audience easily.

 Social media analytics can help FMCG brands widen their target audience and reach them through campaign ads.
-Every social media platform addresses different social media needs and attracts different target audiences.
+Every social media platform addresses different needs and attracts different target audiences.
 While Instagram appeals to the youth, Facebook is highly effective for marketing to all age groups.
 Pinterest is a great platform for visual content and informative campaigns, whereas YouTube is great for running long-form visual content.

 The FMCG brand needs to identify a relevant social media platform to maximize impact.
-For example, Pepsi India incorporates quirky and humorous content strategy to foster connections with its youth audience on Instagram.
+For example, Pepsi India incorporates a quirky and humorous content strategy to foster connections with its youth audience on Instagram.

-3. Video content marketing to help brands stand-out
+3. Video content marketing to help brands stand out

 Video content has emerged as one of the most consumed forms of content online.
 It is valuable for existing consumers and can also help brands reach new audiences.
 The massive growth of digital platforms like YouTube and TikTok are testaments of this renewed interest in video content.